 She also said he appeared to pretend to faint when he came with wife Mairead for the first time after the fire at their house in Derby in May last year.

 "Because of my experience working in that department, having seen many friends and relatives faint for whatever reason, it didn't appear to me to be genuine," she told the jury.

 "He immediately woke up and got up when I said I was going to get a doctor."

-The court also heard on Tuesday that he made threats against his former mistress Lisa Willis who had custody of their five children.'In danger'
+The court also heard on Tuesday that he made threats against his former mistress Lisa Willis who had custody of their five children.

 Social worker Suzanne Eastwood said Mr Philpott went from being calm to "angry and quite threatening" in a meeting they had after the fire.